sylviashanboo/bayesRB/README.md

 # BayesRB
 BayesRB is a novel MCMC based polygenic genetic risk score algorithm for dichotomous traits.
 The R pacakage under the same name is for SNP effect estimation and genetic risk prediction for dichotomous traits.
-It is an extension of BayesR proposed by Moser et al. BayesR method performs well on the SNP effect estimation and genetic risk prediction, but it is designed to be applied to the data with quantitative traits.
+BayesRB is an extension of BayesR proposed by Moser et al. BayesR method performs well on the SNP effect estimation and genetic risk prediction, but it is designed to be applied to the data with quantitative traits.
 BayesRB allows the dichotomous outcomes.
 It inherited the characteristics of unbiasedness, accuracy, sparseness, robustness and powerfulness.

 BayesRB R package is written by Rcpp.